modelica/ModelicaSpecification/RationaleMCP/Changes/3_7/Readme.md

-# Changes in Modelica language specification 3.7
+# Changes in Modelica Language Specification 3.7

 ## New features